nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Tip:**
 * A patient can only have 1 registered emergency contact.
-* Make sure to use the `deleteemergency` command first to delete the existing emergency contact if you want to add a new one!.
+* Make sure to use the `deleteemergency` command first to delete the existing emergency contact if you want to add a new one!
   </box>

 Example: